 You will be paid any accrued entitlements and outstanding remuneration, including superannuation, up to and including the date of this letter.

 Employees and employers may seek information about minimum terms and conditions of employment from the Fair Work Building & Construction.
-If you wish to contact them you can call 1800 003 338 or visit their website at www.fwbc.gov.au
+If you wish to contact them you can call 0000 000 XXXX or visit their website.

 Yours sincerely,